-Tesla stock (NASDAQ: TSLA) has continued its stella run this year as the tech innovator continues to dominate the growing EV industry.
-Tesla’s stock price has risen 608% this year alone, its best performing year since its initial listing on Wallstreet.
-The company saw a recent spike in volume trading, after the S&P Dow Jones Indices announced the inclusion of Tesla in the S&P 500.
-Tesla is to join the S&P 500 on Monday, 21st of December.
-With such positive stock growth for the year of 2020, investors are now questioning what to expect for 2021.
+Tesla stock (NASDAQ: TSLA) has continued its stellar run this year as the tech innovator continues to dominate the growing EV industry.
+Tesla’s stock price has risen 344% in the past year, its best performing trading period since its initial listing on Wallstreet.
+With such positive stock growth over the past year, investors are now questioning what to expect for 2021/22.
+Recently, Tesla has entered the spotlight after analysts predict the company had made an estimated $1 Billion on its controversial Bitcoin bet.
+However, the Q4 earnings saw a bearish shift in analyst sentiment.
 This article will breakdown everything you need to know about the 2021 forecasts for the EV Goliath, Tesla.

 Table of contents